biopython/biopython.github.io/wiki/Gene_predictions_to_protein_sequences.md

 ---
-title: Gene predictions to protein sequences
+title: From gene sequence to predicted protein with the GFF module.
 permalink: wiki/Gene_predictions_to_protein_sequences
 layout: wiki
 tags: